filipciric010/resume/README.md

 - Server API: http://localhost:3001 (Vite proxies /api → server)
 - Demo mode on (VITE_DEMO=true).
 Click “Load Demo” on the Editor.

+## Vercel Deployment (Demo Mode)

+Deploy to Vercel with demo mode enabled (no configuration required):

+1. Fork this repository
+2. Connect to Vercel
+3. Deploy - the `vercel.json` automatically enables demo mode
+4. Your app will run with all features unlocked!

+The included `vercel.json` sets `VITE_DEMO=true` automatically.

 ## Production Checklist
 Set these before launch: